-All fees described below will be paid from funds in the collection account in the priority as described under "Description of the Notes-Distributions and Payments."
+All fees described below will be paid from funds in the collection account in the priority as described under "Description of the Notes- Distributions and Payments."

-Indenture Trustee Initial fee of \$10,000 and annual fee of \$75,000 Owner Trustee Initial fee of \$4,000 and annual fee of \$3,000 Irish Paying Agent \$1,000 per listed security per annum Liquidity Provider Not to exceed \$100,000 per annum Administrator Monthly fee equal to 1/12 of 0.05% of the aggregate outstanding principal balance of the trust student loans Back-up Administrator Initial fee of \$10,000 and monthly fee of \$1,000 Total expenses in accordance with the indenture, trust agreement, Irish paying agent agreement, liquidity note agreement, administration agreement and back-up administration agreement.
-Not to exceed \$500,000 in the aggregate per annum
+Indenture Trustee Initial fee of \$10,000 and annual fee of \$75,000 Owner Trustee Initial fee of \$4,000 and annual fee of \$3,000 Irish Paying Agent \$1,000 per listed security per annum Administrator Monthly fee equal to 1/12 of 0.05% of the aggregate outstanding principal balance of the trust student loans Back-up Administrator Initial fee of \$10,000 and monthly fee of \$1,000 à.
+PHEAA Monthly fee based upon the aggregate principal balance of the trust student loans serviced at the end of each month, multiplied by the applicable servicing fee divided by twelve, equal to the following: During deferment 0.125% During repayment (and borrower is current) 0.34% If delinquent • For all trust student loans delinquent 30 to 59 days 0.50% • For all trust student loans delinquent 60 days or more 0.34% weble to DUEAA for student

+Total expenses in Not to exceed

+accordance with \$500,000 in the

+the indenture, trust aggregate per annum

+agreement, Irish

+paying agent

+agreement,

+administration

+agreement and

+back-up

+administration

+agreement.

+1